top of page

 What you quickly discover is that finding a therapist can be overwhelming.
 So many different types of professionals – LPC, LMFT, LICSW, PhD, MD, etc. And so many acronyms!
 ACT, CBT, DBT, ERP, EMDR, just to name a few.

-Having a variety of treatment choices is a good thing, but it can be confusing for even the most educated consumer to navigate the alphabet soup of the mental health field and make an informed choice about which therapist and which therapy approach is going to be the right fit.
+Having a variety of treatment choices is a good thing.
+But it can be confusing for even the most educated consumer to navigate the alphabet soup of the mental health field and make an informed choice about which therapist and which therapy approach is going to be the right fit.

 So you do your best, and you pick someone and go with it.